Mirroring Mode

 Once we save these settings, Junction will immediately begin mirroring packets and forwarding them to our EC2.

-If any Air SIM subscribers were not previously attached to the VPG, you must disconnect and reconnect their cellular connection in order to connect to the VPG.
+If any IoT SIMs were not previously attached to the VPG, you must disconnect and reconnect their cellular connection in order to connect to the VPG.

 Capturing Packets